MSc in Environmental Science with Specialization in Wildlife Management: Career Path

 Are there any prerequisites for this program?

-The specific prerequisites for an MSc in Environmental Science with a specialization in Wildlife Management program may vary depending on the university or program.
+The specific prerequisites for an MSc in Environmental Science specializing in Wildlife Management program may vary depending on the university or program.
 However, it is common for applicants to have a bachelor's degree in a related field, such as environmental science, biology, or wildlife management.
 Some programs may also require applicants to have prior coursework or experience in subjects related to environmental science or wildlife management.

 Is this program available online or on campus?